PanuGr/InformaSoftware/offer.md

 ## Description:
 We’re launching a contest to identify a top-tier contractor who can elevate our company website — https://www.informasoftware.com — through professional SEO, layout redesign, and content optimization.

-## What We're Looking For:
-A results-driven freelancer who:
-- Specializes in on-page & technical SEO
-- Designs modern, responsive B2B websites
-- Writes or restructures copy for clarity, engagement, and conversions
-- Can work independently with minimal oversight

 ## Contest Task:
 Submit the following to showcase your skills:
 1. A redesigned homepage layout